TOAST-DOCS/Gamebase/en/unity-ui.md

 > * The required items with GamebaseResponse.Terms.ContentDetail.required set to true are not stored in the Gamebase server; therefore, false is always returned for the agreed value.
 >     * It is because there is no point in storing the required items since they are always stored as true.
 > * The user consent for receiving the push notification is not stored in the Gamebase server either; therefore, the agreed value is always returned as false.
->     * To see if the user has agreed to receive push, please check the Gamebase.Push.QueryPush API.
+>     * To see if the user has agreed to receive push, use the Gamebase.Push.QueryPush API.
 > * If you do not touch the 'Terms and Conditions settings' in the console, **UI_TERMS_NOT_EXIST_FOR_DEVICE_COUNTRY(6922)** error occurs when you call the queryTerms API from the device with the country code different from the terms and conditions language.
 >     * If you complete the 'Terms and Conditions settings' in the console or if **UI_TERMS_NOT_EXIST_FOR_DEVICE_COUNTRY(6922)** error occurs, please make sure the terms and conditions are not displayed.

 #### Required parameter
-* callback : Uses a callback to inform the user about the API call result.
+* callback: Uses a callback to inform the user about the API call result.
 With the GamebaseResponse.Terms.QueryTermsResult that comes as callback, you can acquire the terms and conditions information set in the console.

 **API**